JadaDev/Jada-Discord-Bot-FREE/README.md

 1. Replace Any Discord Bot Manager.*
 2. Replace All commands in jdcommands
+3. DELETE main_bot.py [IMPORTANT]
-3. Restart the application and run the bot
+4. Restart the application and run the bot
-4. Click Install Pythom than Update Python.
+5. Click Install Pythom than Update Python.
-5. Enable new commands in the modules list.
+6. Enable new commands in the modules list.
-6. Run your bot and have fun.
+7. Run your bot and have fun.

 ---